-SIGA will pay the costs relating to this proxy statement, the proxy card and the Annual Meeting.
+SIGA will pay the costs of soliciting proxies.
 SIGA may reimburse brokerage firms and other persons representing beneficial owners of shares for their expenses in forwarding solicitation material to beneficial owners.
 Directors, officers and regular employees may also solicit proxies by telephone, facsimile or other means or in person.
 They will not receive any additional payments for the solicitation.